Russwin Francisco Niguidula

-Russwin Francisco is a Filipino American actor and producer.
+Russwin Francisco is a Filipino American actor, singer and producer.
 He produced and appeared as Manny in The Girl Who Left Home, a musical film that won Best Picture in the DC Asian Pacific American Film Festival in 2021.
 His theater credits include the Pharoah in Studio Theater's Joseph and the Amazing Technicolor Dreamcoat, Lun Tha in Arlington Player's The King and I, Simba in Arlington Independent's The Lion King, and Bernardo in Arlington Player's West Side Story.
 Other roles include Harry Barker in Meet Me in St. Louis, Marryin' Sam in Li'L Abner, and Marley's Ghost in A Christmas Carol.
 On radio, he performed in a live broadcast dramatic series on DZRH, a well-known station in the Philippines.
 He has performed at various venues in the Washington DC area as a jazz vocalist.

 Francisco began singing at an early age when his great aunt, a voice coach who founded the Philippine Concert Choir, taught him his first solo.
 He sang in school and church choirs as a boy soprano.
 He received formal instruction in piano and classical voice.
 Informed by an exceptionally musical family, he is adept at many genres of music ranging from sacred to doo wop.
 Other vocal coaching included madrigal and barbershop.
 For more than 21 years, he sang and styled songs with Nuance, an a cappella ensemble.
 He was a featured tenor soloist of the Lesbian and Gay Chorus of Washington DC.